yoosiyeol/3D-Modeling-in-VR/Testing_Glut/readme.txt

 1.How to set intel realsense sdk properties

-Create new project with empty project visual c++ Create cpp files with named Â¡Â®mainÂ¡Â¯
+Create new project with empty project visual c++ Create cpp files with named ¡®main¡¯
 Go to Project properties
 Go to C/C++ -> Additional Include Directories, put these entry.
 $(RSSDK_DIR)/include